ros-gbp/opencv3-release/doc/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.markdown

 To build the documentation, just enter following commands:
 @code{.sh}
-make docs
-make html_docs
+make doxygen
 @endcode
-Then open opencv/build/doc/_html/index.html and bookmark it in the browser.
+Then open opencv/build/doc/doxygen/html/index.html and bookmark it in the browser.

 Additional Resources
 --------------------